 However, a handful of studies have put the number anywhere between 300,000 and 2,800,000.
 We think it’s safe to assume that the higher part of that range is more accurate.

-Thailand’s sex trade is also popular among local clientele, as well.
-Tourists aren’t the only ones looking for some “boom boom”.
+Prostitution in Thailand is also prevalent among local clientele, as well.
+Tourists aren’t the only ones looking for some “boom boom.”
+There are dozens of high-traffic websites dedicated to providing sexual services to Thai men.

 What are the most popular red-light districts in Thailand?

-1. Pattaya Walking Street: Famed for its top-notch nightclubs and go-go bars.
+- Pattaya Walking Street: Famed for its top-notch nightclubs and go-go bars.

-2. Soi Cowboy: A small strip of go-go bars and strip clubs in central Bangkok.
+- Soi Cowboy: A small strip of go-go bars and strip clubs in central Bangkok.

-3. Nana Plaza: One of the largest red-light districts in Bangkok, featuring multiple levels of bars for every taste and kink.
+- Nana Plaza: One of the largest red-light districts in Bangkok, featuring multiple levels of bars for every taste and kink.

-4. Patpong: One of the Bangkok’s oldest red-light districts, known for its night market, go-go bars, and ping pong shows.
+- Patpong: One of Bangkok’s oldest red-light districts, known for its night market, go-go bars, and ping pong shows.

-Prostitution in Thailand is illegal, but widely accepted
+Prostitution in Thailand is illegal but widely accepted

 The sex industry in Thailand is an out-and-open secret.
 Every day, literally thousands of tourists pay Thai women money in exchange for sex.
 Only a fraction of a percentage are ever arrested or prosecuted–even though they are technically breaking the law.

-Things to do โ†—
+Things to do ↗

 Find the best activities, restaurants, and nightlife in Thailand.

-Destinations โ†—
+Destinations ↗

 Explore the endless destinations Thailand has to offer.

-Stay in Thailand โ†—
+Stay in Thailand ↗

 Learn how to extend your stay in the Land of Smiles.